puppetlabs/puppet-docs/source/learning/modules2.markdown

 Example: NTP (Again)
 --------------------

 So let's get back to our NTP module.
-The first thing we talked about wanting to vary was the set of servers, and we already did the heavy lifting back in the [templates](./templates.html) chapter, so that's the place to start:
+The first thing we talked about wanting to vary was the set of servers, and we already did the heavy lifting back in the [templates](./templates.html) chapter, so that's a good place to start:

 {% highlight ruby %}
     class ntp ($servers = undef) {